Jo Mildenhall MA MBACP

 Training, qualifications & experience

-- I am currently studying for a Doctorate in Occupational Trauma Psychology, specialising in emotional labour, the psychological impact of disaster and emergency work, psychological/ emotional resilience and post-traumatic growth amongst the paramedic profession.
+- I am currently studying for a Doctorate in Trauma Psychology, specialising in the psychological impact of disaster and emergency work, psychological/ emotional resilience, post-traumatic growth and employee wellbeing amongst the paramedic profession.

 - Professional Diploma in Integrative Therapeutic Counselling